 According to the CDC, there are approximately 790,000 people in the United States that have coronary artery disease.
 If we look closer, 12 to 16% of the population will experience some form of chest pain during their lifetime.
 Keep in mind that not all chest pain signifies an oncoming heart attack.
 Sometimes, these chest pains are due to anxiety and panic attacks.

 Medical scientists have theorized that 25% of individuals looking for a treatment to alleviate their chest pain are actually suffering from anxiety or panic disorder.
 Because of the similar symptoms between anxiety chest pains and heart attack chest pains, it’s essential to know ways to differentiate between them.
+This will help you communicate more effectively with your healthcare provider.

 What are Anxiety Attacks?